Murder of Biswajit Das: Murder

+Aftermath

 By 25 December, seven suspects were in police custody.
 An eighth man was arrested on 26 May 2013.
 The eight were among twenty-one indicted on 2 June for Das' murder.
 All were activists of the Jagannath University unit of the BCL.
 Their trial started on 14 July.
 All twenty-one were found guilty on 18 December 2013.
 Eight were sentenced to death and thirteen were sentenced to life in prison.
 Thirteen, including two of those sentenced to death, were convicted in absentia and, as of August 2017, have not been apprehended.

 In its 2012 Country Reports on Human Rights Practices, the United States Department of State cites Das' murder as an example of political violence in connection with general strikes in Bangladesh.